RockRapids/XYZ/README.md

 ## About the Project

-The Rock Rapids community applications ecosystem consists of eight interconnected web applications, each addressing specific aspects of community life:
+The Rock Rapids Intelligence Gathering Applications ecosystem consists of eight interconnected web applications, each addressing specific aspects in which information is of paramount importance for healthy community life:

 - [Rockrapids.INFO](https://rockrapids.github.io/FOSS/0/): The central hub and top-level gateway to all Rock Rapids applications
 - [Rockrapids.ART](https://rockrapids.github.io/FOSS/1/): Information about arts, crafts, creative endeavors that showcases Rock Rapids citizens.